robert-hh/FTP-Server-for-ESP8266-ESP32-and-PYBD/README.md

 like XPWD instead of PWD, XCWD instead of CWD.
 - FileZilla etc: Full operation, once proper configured (see above)

+**Android**

+- ES File Manager: Seems to work with file/directory view & navigate, file download

 ## Trouble shooting
-The only trouble observed so far was clients not releasing the connection, and then further connections are refused.
-You may tell by the value of `uftp.client_busy`.
+The only trouble observed so far was clients not releasing the connections.
-If the value is `True`, then the server still considers to be connected.
-In that case just restart the server with uftpd.restart(), or set `uftd.client_busy` to `False`
-In case the you want to see what happens at the server, you may set verbose to 2. just restart it with `uftpd.restart(verbose=2)`.
+You may tell by the value of `uftp.client_list`. which should be empty if not client is connected.
+In that case you may restart the server with uftpd.restart().
+If `uftd.client_busy` is `True` when not client is connected, then restart the server with with `uftpd.restart()` If you want to see what happens at the server, you may set verbose to 2.
-You can do that also w/o restarting the server by setting `uftpd.verbose_l = 2`, and `uftpd.verbose_l = 0` to stop control messages again.
+Just restart it with `uftpd.restart(verbose=2)`, or set `uftpd.verbose_l = 2`,
+and `uftpd.verbose_l = 0` to stop control messages again.